AMReX-Codes/amrex/CONTRIBUTING.md

 Once your new feature is ready, you can check that you did not break anything.
 WarpX has automated tests running at each `git push`.
-For easier debugging, it is convenient to run the tests on your local machine.
-The code can be tested by running
+For easier debugging, it can be convenient to run the tests on your local machine.
+Run the test suite with
 ```
 ./run_tests.sh
 ```
-from the root folder of WarpX (after downloading the sources of `amrex` and `picsar`, as explained in the documentation).
+from WarpX root folder (after downloading the sources of `amrex` and `picsar`, as explained in the documentation).

 The tests can be influenced by environment variables: